 Sweeney’s® and Victor® Gopher Traps safely protect lawns and gardens from gopher damage without the use of chemicals or poisons.
 The fully assembled traps are easy-to-set and are built-to-last for repeated use.

-Traps are most effective when placed in main tunnels since these are the runways used by Gophers several times a day.
-To identify these tunnels, use a shovel to dig it open.
+Traps are the most effective at killing gophers when placed in main tunnels which are typically used by gophers several times a day.
+To identify an active tunnel, use a shovel to dig it open.
 If the tunnel is repaired within a day or two, you’ll know the tunnel is an active tunnel.

-It is important to check the trap once or twice a day.
-When used correctly, a trap can produce a catch within 48 hours.
+Check the traps once or twice a day.
+When used correctly, traps can produce a catch within 48 hours.
 Move the traps to another location in the runway if a gopher is not caught within this time frame.

 Poison gopher baits provide homeowners with an effective and easy way to get rid of gophers.
 Sweeney’s® Poison Peanut pellets, in particular, are formulated to be enticing to gophers.
 When consumed, the poison pellets work quickly to kill the gopher.